-Whether you’re on a short stroll or more intrepid hike, there’s a part of your body that needs to be kept dry, comfortable and protected.
-Your feet!
+Whether you’re on a short stroll or more intrepid hike, there’s a part of your body that needs to be kept dry, comfortable and protected – your feet!
 As soon as you notice the slightest discomfort with your feet, it can be hard to enjoy your hike.
+So, what can you do about it?
 Keeping your feet protected generally comes from having practical, comfortable footwear…

-That’s why we’ve created a guide to help you choose the right hiking boots or shoes.
+…Which is why we’ve created a guide to help you with how to buy walking shoes or boots to suit your adventures.
 Take to the trail in comfort by getting to know the different types of hiking boots and shoes on the market, and discovering which type works for you.
+Intrigued?
+Read on to find out more about hiking shoes vs boots.

 No matter how good they look, your number one priority with outdoor footwear should be how well they fit.
-Badly fitting and poorly tied walking boots are one of the most common causes of blisters and discomfort.
-With the best fitting footwear, your feet should be snug: they shouldn’t shift as you walk, but you should still be able to wiggle your toes without them touching the toe cap.
+Badly fitting walking boots and poorly tied laces are one of the most common causes of blisters and discomfort.
+When it comes to choosing hiking boots or shoes, your feet should be snug: they shouldn’t shift as you walk, but you should still be able to wiggle your toes without them touching the toe cap.

 • The extra height around the ankle helps to keep debris, such as stones and twigs, from getting into your boot and causing discomfort.